Need to talk? Call 1800 882 436.

 • a sudden increase in blood or large clots

-• blood which suddenly turns bright red in colour
+• blood that suddenly turns bright red in colour

 • sweating, dizziness, weakness or trouble breathing